 Tip: If the water is not soaking through, your lawn may be hydrophobic and suffering from Dry Patch.
-This means that it will need the help of a wetting agent to allow the ground to absorb water – see over for details.
+This means that it will need the help of a wetting agent to allow the ground to absorb water.

 Our innovative product, Oasis, is designed to solve the problem of dry lawns and Dry Patch, allowing your lawn to remain lush and green for longer.

 Oasis is a water conserver which allows water to enter the root zone, even in areas affected by Dry Patch.
 The product contains a surfactant (wetting agent) which attaches itself to the molecules in the soil, at the same time attaching to any soil moisture.
 This ensures that the moisture will penetrate deep into the root zone, helping to keep the grass plant greener for longer.

 For grass to thrive, the moisture level in the soil has

 to reach an optimum level of over 30mm.
 However, after applying Oasis, the lawn requires only 7mm of water (23%) for clay soils and 15mm for sandy soils (50%).
 It will also save you money too, if you have a water meter.